labor

 - bloody show

-- as the cervix thins & starts to dilate, small capillaries burst & cause a a small quantity of pink or brown vaginal discharge
+- as the cervix thins & starts to dilate, small capillaries burst & cause a small quantity of pink or brown vaginal discharge

 - vaginal bleeding is abnormal